DianaBaRo/adoptAnstreet/README.md

 ### Prerequisites

-You will need to have the following installed on your computer in order to use RecipeManager:
+You will need to have the following installed on your computer in order to use adoptAnStreet:

 * Ruby
 * Rails 5+